rruzmuriel/rruzmuriel/README.md

 <a href="#"><img width="28%" height="auto" align="right" src="https://media.giphy.com/media/QTfX9Ejfra3ZmNxh6B/giphy.gif" /></a>
 ### Hey, I am Rafa!
 Great to see you here! <img src="https://media.giphy.com/media/3og0IAzB7lmOo2q0Ss/giphy.gif" width="50px">

-Product designer and jr frontend developer.
+Product & Development | HR Tech

 # **About**
-Co-founder of BeByDoing App.
+Co-creator of BeByDoing App.
 After working on my startup for the last few years, I've gained a deep knowledge of product management and designer, marketing strategies and business development plans.
 I contributed to some programming tasks and it has been a wake-up call for learning more about software development and coding.

 🛠 I’m currently learning more about React and backend development.